microsoft/CosmosDB_Multi-Tenant/README.md

 ## Why Azure Cosmos DB?
 Here are the scenarios where Azure Cosmos DB can help:
-* Looking to modernize their monolithic onpremise applications as SaaS applications.
+* Looking to modernize their monolithic on-premise applications as SaaS applications.
 * scale up to the max throughput for addressing unpredicted workloads and scale down automatically.
 * Goals to expand globally with low latency and highly scalable throughput.
 * Trying to reduce costs to support multiple customers with fluctuating throughput requirement.